ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

   - Select the initial parameters, especially important is the AWS region.
 Note that this page gives you access to the **Ami Id**.
   - Click on **Continue to launch through EC2** and proceed to the launch instance wizard.
   - Configure the instance parameters.
 Mandatory options are explained below but many other parameters can be also defined here:
-   - **Instance Type**: select EC2 instance type for running AVH AMI. *t3.medium* (2 vCPUs, 4 GiB memory) is recommended, but an instance with more resources may improve performance.
+   - **Instance Type**: select EC2 instance type for running AVH AMI.
+See \ref Requirements for information.
    - **Key Pair**: select an existing key pair or create a new one.
 This is required to be able to connect to the AMI instance remotely.
    - **Network Settings**: verify that VPC Id is specified here.
 Keep SSH connection enabled.
    - **Configure Storage**: by default 24 GiB of storage is assoticated with the AMI instance and is sufficient for most applications.
 However, you can specify the storage parameters here if needed.